-Erasmus +
+Erasmus

 erasmus

-For more information on USMB Erasmus policy.
+For more information on the USMB's Erasmus policy.

-• a 5-day period of physical mobility.
+• a period of physical mobility lasting 5 days.

-Participating in an Erasmus+ intensive program offers students the opportunity to :
+Participating in an Erasmus+ intensive program offers students the opportunity to:

 • Improve their language skills, particularly in Romance languages and English.